redis/redis-vl-java/notebooks/README.md

 ## Getting Started

-After starting the environment, begin with the `01_getting_started.ipynb` notebook to learn the basics of RedisVL4J, then explore the other notebooks to see advanced features and use cases.
+After starting the environment, begin with the `01_getting_started.ipynb` notebook to learn the basics of RedisVL, then explore the other notebooks to see advanced features and use cases.

 Each notebook is self-contained and includes explanations of the concepts being demonstrated along with runnable code examples.